afzal442/keptn-pg-killerway/keptn-multi-stage-delivery/step1.md

 You can check all the pods if running with this below command:
 `watch kubectl get pods -n keptn`{{execute}}

+# Configure Istio

+We are using Istio for traffic routing and as an ingress to our cluster.
+To make the setup experience as smooth as possible we have provided some scripts for your convenience.
+If you want to run the Istio configuration yourself step by step, please take a look at the (Keptn documentation)[https://keptn.sh/docs/0.14.x/operate/install/#option-3-expose-keptn-via-an-ingress].

-# Expose Keptn:
+# Expose Keptn via an Ingress:

-Run the following to expose the bridge (UI) on a loadBalancer.
+Run the following to expose the bridge (UI) on a ngnix api-gateway.

-`helm upgrade keptn https://github.com/keptn/keptn/releases/download/0.13.1/keptn-0.13.1.tgz -n keptn --set=control-plane.apiGatewayNginx.type=LoadBalancer`{{execute}}
+`kubectl -n keptn get ingress api-keptn-ingress `{{execute}}

 # Traffic Port Accessor